sequence-sh/NuixConnector/documentation.md

 |ProductionSetName|`string`|☑️      |The production set to generate print previews for|
 |CasePath         |`string`|☑️      |The path of the case to search                   |

-<a name="NuixGetParticularProperties"></a>
+<a name="NuixGetItemProperties"></a>
-## NuixGetParticularProperties
+## NuixGetItemProperties

-A process that reads searches a case and outputs to a file the values of particular properties of the results
+A process that the searches a case for items and outputs the values of item properties.

 |Parameter     |Type    |Required|Summary                                          |
 |:------------:|:------:|:------:|:-----------------------------------------------:|